In this article

 It may be the case that children and young people up to the age of 18 with autism require a residential care placement to provide care and support when they have been removed from the family home.

 Residential care is an out-of-home placement that can be temporary, short-term, or long-term, or provide immediate response accommodation.

 It is provided in residential premises that are not the home of the child or their family, where care is provided by specialist workers 24 hours a day, including school holidays and other periods.

-Residential care providers in South Australia has specific obligations and objectives:
+Residential care providers in South Australia have specific obligations and objectives:

 - Care that addresses the specific support needs of children and young people on the spectrum

 - Care that supports their safeguarding in alignment with NDIS Practice Standards

 - Care that enables children and young people with autism to access NDIS speciality supports that appropriately suit their support needs

 - Care that, when appropriate, enables autistic children and young people to transition to NDIS funds post-care options, and

 - Care that enables children and young people with autism to experience improved social, economic, health and wellbeing outcomes.